What To Do On The Drive From Dublin To Galway

 Where To Go On The Drive From Dublin To Galway

 Anyway, one thing was clear to me!
-After I explore Dublin for a couple of days, I want to go to Galway!
-But when I leave Dublin, I didn´t want to “waste” the time by driving the highway all the time and don´t see anything from this beautiful country!
+After exploring Dublin for a couple of days, I want to go to Galway!
+But when I left Dublin, I didn’t want to “waste” the time by driving the highway all the time and don’t see anything from this beautiful country!

 So, I checked all possible maps, zoomed in and out, searched the internet where to go, and a super cool but still short detour!

-So come with me, and I show you the places you shouldn´t miss when you drive from Dublin to Galway!
+So come with me, and I will show you the places you shouldn’t miss when you drive from Dublin to Galway!

-The direct and maybe fastest way from Dublin to Galway is the M6/M4.
+The fastest way from Dublin to Galway is the M6/M4.
 The only thing you need to do is follow this route.

 But, as mentioned before, I did not want to start my vacation by driving only.
 I am here to discover, see, visit, and experience new things.
 Therefore, I chose a couple of places I would like to see.
 I left the M6 and followed the routes off of the highways to Tullamore*.
 Located, more or less, 13 km south of the M6, it is a pretty and small town.
 If you like a little break from driving (at this time, you will be barely an hour on the road), you could stop here and have a walk through the town.